timelyportfolio/react_tutorial_in_R/README.md

+## React Tutorial in R with htmltools

-Complete this tutorial [Learn how to use React in your own project.](http://facebook.github.io/react/docs/getting-started.html) in R using the [`htmltools`](https://github.com/rstudio/htmltools) package.
-Please note that most of this is copy/paste from the tutorial, so nearly all attribution belongs to the original authors from the Facebook React Team and is [BSD licensed](./LICENSE).
+Complete the tutorial [Learn how to use React in your own project.](http://facebook.github.io/react/docs/getting-started.html) in R using the [`htmltools`](https://github.com/rstudio/htmltools) package.
+Please note that most of this is copied and pasted from the tutorial, so nearly all attribution belongs to the original authors from the Facebook React Team and is [BSD licensed](./LICENSE).
 Content regarding licensing has been retained below.
 For the tiny bits/pieces/translations that I have added, the [MIT license](./LICENSE) applies.

 ## Original Important Contents of Facebook Readme.md